autonity/docs.autonity.org/concepts/ofd/index.md

 Inactivity is _detected_ by the use of BLS signatures to prove activity.
 Validators sign consensus messages using their [consensus key](/concepts/validator/#p2p-node-keys-autonitykeys).
 During block proposal, the block proposer for height $h$ will aggregate the _precommit_ signatures of height $h - \Delta$ into an $ActivityProof$, which is included in the header of $h$. $\Delta$ is defined as a number of blocks, so each block header contains a historical record of committee activity at block height $h - \Delta$.
 For example, the _activity proof_ for block height $h$ is not computed until block height $h + \Delta$.

 ::: {.callout-note title="What is BLS signature aggregation?" collapse="true"}
-A BLS Signature is a digital signature using the BLS12-381 elliptic curve.
-An aggregation of signatures created with this curve can be efficiently verified.
+The BLS signature scheme is based on elliptic curve cryptograhy and has the following useful properties:
+- Allowing signature aggregation, therefore enabling storage compression.
+- Efficient verification of aggregates, thus reducing CPU consumption.

-Autonity uses BLS signature aggregation verification to cryptographically verify which consensus committee members  posted a _precommit_ vote and so are _actively_ participated in consensus.
+Autonity uses the BLS signature scheme to cryptographically verify which consensus committee members posted a _precommit_ vote and therefore are _actively_ participating in consensus.
 A large committee size is an Autonity design goal for scalability.
-The BLS curve property of verification efficiency makes it suited use as a signature aggregation algorithm in consensus computation.
+The BLS property of verification efficiency makes it suited use as a signature aggregation algorithm in consensus computation.

 Autonity Go Client uses the BLS12-381 [`blst`](https://github.com/supranational/blst) C library (<https://www.supranational.net/press/introducing-blst>).